jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

         "sourceMaps": true
     }

-##### With Presets
+##### With Babel Native Presets

 If you are using a preset, it probably already includes `babel-plugin-transform-es2015-commonjs`.
 While you might be able to just add the `plugin` to your `.babelrc`, it doesn't appear to work reliably in all circumstances, so it's not recommended.
 [See this discussion for details.](https://github.com/babel/babel-loader/issues/217).

-I wrote up some basic instructions on [creating a preset using this module transformer](./creating-presets.md) from the native `es2015` preset.
+I wrote up some basic instructions on [creating your own preset using this module transformer](./creating-presets.md) based on the native `es2015` preset.

 ##### With ES2015 preset

-Someone's been gracious enough to create a package for the ES2015 babel preset that has everything *except* `babel-plugin-transform-es2015-commonjs`, [here.](https://github.com/gajus/babel-preset-es2015-webpack)
+If you're just using the generic ES2015 preset, then someone's been gracious enough to create a package for the ES2015 babel preset that has everything *except* `babel-plugin-transform-es2015-commonjs`, [here.](https://github.com/gajus/babel-preset-es2015-webpack)

-So, just install that preset and then:
+So, with that installed:

 .babelrc